 The Susquehanna University River Hawks compete at the highest level, both in and out of the classroom.
 Sporting the colors orange and maroon, students compete in 23 NCAA intercollegiate varsity teams—among the best in Division III—or participate in the many intramural and club sports teams available.
-Susquehanna competes in: the Landmark Conference (baseball, men’s and women’s basketball, men’s and women’s cross country, men’s and women’s lacrosse, men’s and women’s soccer, softball, men’s and women’s swimming and diving, men’s and women’s indoor and outdoor track and field, men’s and women’s tennis, and women’s volleyball), the Centennial Conference (football and women’s golf) and the Empire 8 (men’s golf).
+Susquehanna competes in: the Landmark Conference (baseball, men’s and women’s basketball, men’s and women’s cross country, men’s and women’s golf, men’s and women’s lacrosse, men’s and women’s soccer, softball, men’s and women’s swimming and diving, men’s and women’s indoor and outdoor track and field, men’s and women’s tennis, and women’s volleyball), and the Centennial Conference (football).

 Founded in 1858, Susquehanna University is a selective, four-year, residential, liberal arts and sciences college that provides students with real-world professional experiences, preparing them for a lifetime of personal and professional success.